ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 voltage, and temperature.
 The process corner here is an instance of `Sky130Corner`, which is defined in the `sky130pdk` plugin for Substrate.

 Let's now create the schematic for our testbench.
-We will do this in the `Ngspice` schema so that the ngspice simulator plugin knows how to netlist and simulate our testbench.
+We will do this in the { props.open ? <code>Ngspice</code> : <code>Spectre</code> } schema so that the { props.open ? "ngspice" : "Spectre" } simulator plugin knows how to netlist and simulate our testbench.
 This should have three components:
 * A pulse input source driving the inverter input.
-* A dc voltage source supplying power to the inverter.
+* A DC voltage source supplying power to the inverter.
 * The instance of the inverter itself.

 Recall that schematic generators can return data for later use.
 Here, we'd like to probe